xodervst/wiki_article_search/README.md

-Go to this website to use this app: https://article-three.vercel.app/
+Go to this website to use this app: https://article-three.vercel.app/  \
+Type the text in the search box.
+Do not click enter, it will automatically search for article in wikipedia and show the result.

 # Getting Started with Create React App